This course is for federal-government contractors and sub-contractors.

-Participants will learn: required elements in an Affirmative Action Program, including the latest regulatory changes which should now be included in their current AAP; what the workforce tells OFCCP; "hands-on" formation of compliant job groups; factor 2 analysis which drives goal setting; and using the Narrative as a diary of good faith efforts.
+Instruction includes required elements of a federal Affirmative Action Program, including the latest regulatory changes which should now be included in the current AAP; what the workforce tells OFCCP; "hands-on" forming compliant job groups; factor 2 analysis which drives goal setting; and using the Narrative as a diary of good faith efforts.

 The course will draw upon experiences with OFCCP audits, enforcement, negotiating conciliation agreements, audit procedures as well as outreach efforts and practical tips.

 Classes are 2.5 hours, from 9:30am-12pm, and begin on Wednesday February 7th and run through Wednesday February 28th (four consecutive Wednesdays).

 Executive Order 11246 Requirements; Revisions to VEVRA and Section 503 of the Rehabilitation Act